OZI-Project/docs/api/test-policy.rst

 |end-flushright|
 |newpage|

 The purpose of this document is to communicate the policy for testing of new and updated software,

 Our goals for testing
 ---------------------

 * To ensure our safety-related systems do not cause inaccuracy or delay to our products
 * To ensure our software maintains the good reputation of the organisation
-* To support our agile processes, allowing frequent releases containing valuable changes to our users
+* To support our processes, allowing frequent releases containing valuable changes to our users
 * To spend our time on the most valuable testing activities
 * Add regression tests to an automated test suite for at least 50% of the bugs fixed within the last six months.

 Scope of testing
 ----------------